digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>Anvendelsesnote (en)</dt>
 <dd>This property contains a URL that is a direct link to a downloadable file in a given format. </dd>
 <dt>Definition (da)</dt>
 <dd>URL til fil der kan downloades i et bestemt format.
 Fx en CSV-fil eller en RDF-fil.
-Formatet for distributionen angives ved hjælp af egenskaberne dct:format og/eller dcat:mediaType.URL til fil der kan downloades i et bestemt format.
-Fx en CSV-fil eller en RDF-fil.
 Formatet for distributionen angives ved hjælp af egenskaberne dct:format og/eller dcat:mediaType.</dd>
 <dt>Definition (en)</dt>
 <dd>The URL of the downloadable file in a given format.
 E.g. CSV file or RDF file.
 The format is indicated by the distribution's dct:format and/or dcat:mediaType.</dd>
 <dt>Multiplicitet</dt>